-market, the transparency and availability of trading prices, the liquidity of the securities, and the extent of issuer regulation.
+There is no market through which these securities may be sold and purchasers may not be able to resell securities purchased under this prospectus.
+This may affect the pricing of the securities in the secondary market, the transparency and availability of trading prices, the liquidity of the securities, and the extent of issuer regulation.
 See "Risk Factors".

 This is a speculative offering.
 No market for the Units is expected to develop.
 An investment in the Partnership is appropriate only for Subscribers who have the capacity to absorb a loss of some or all of their investment.
 There is no assurance of a positive return or any return on an investment in Units.
 The tax benefits resulting from an investment in Units are greatest for a purchaser whose income is subject to the highest marginal income tax rate.
 This offering is a blind pool offering.
 Investors who are not willing to rely on the discretion of the Manager and the Portfolio Manager should not purchase Units.
 There are certain risks which are inherent in resource exploration and investing in Resource Companies.
 The value of the securities held by the Portfolio, which forms the basis of each Limited Partner's interest in the Portfolio, will be affected by factors beyond the Partnership's control.
 The Portfolio will invest in securities of Resource Companies, which are typically less liquid and experience more price volatility than securities issued by larger companies.
 There can be no assurance a Liquidity Event will be implemented or implemented on a tax-deferred basis, and if a Liquidity Event is not implemented, Limited Partners may receive illiquid shares upon dissolution of the Partnership.
 If a Mutual Fund Rollover Transaction is implemented, Limited Partners will receive Mutual Fund Shares which are also subject to various risks, including the potential holdings of illiquid securities in the Mutual Fund.
 Lack of Flow-Through Share investment opportunities may result in uncommitted funds in the Partnership, which will result in Limited Partners being unable to claim anticipated tax deductions or credits.
 Resource Companies may fail to renounce, effective in 2025 or at all, Eligible Expenditures as agreed and any amounts renounced may not qualify as CEE.
 Limited Partners may lose their limited liability in certain circumstances.
 Tax legislation may be amended in a manner that has a negative impact on holding or disposing of Units.
-There can be no assurance that the Partnership's borrowing strategy will be successful, and the Prime Brokerage Facility will include certain coverage ratios the Partnership will be required to comply with and will be repayable on demand.
+There can be no assurance that the Partnership's borrowing strategy will be successful, and the Loan Facility will include certain coverage ratios the Partnership will be required to comply with and will be repayable on demand.
 Federal or provincial income tax legislation may be amended or its interpretation changed so as to alter fundamentally the tax consequences of holding or disposing of Units.
 Investors that propose to finance the subscription price of Units should consult their own tax advisors to ensure that any such borrowing or financing is not treated as a limited recourse financing under the Tax Act which would adversely affect the tax benefits of an investment in the Partnership.
 The Partnership and the General Partner are newly established with no previous operating history and only nominal assets.
 Prospective Subscribers should consult their own professional advisors to assess the income tax, legal and other aspects of their investment in the Units.
 An investment in Units is subject to a number of additional risks.
 See "Risk Factors".